 Both ultrasound and autopsy studies have found that carotid atherosclerosis correlates well with atherosclerosis elsewhere in the circulation and can be used as a marker of general atherosclerosis.
 Recent guidelines have given CIMT and plaque-based risk prediction a class II A recommendation.

-I understand masters athletes.
+I understand endurance athletes.
 It helps to be one myself.
 I compete in Nordic skiing, cyclocross and road cycling in the Greater Denver/Boulder area.
 The masters athlete is not a person generally well understood by conventional doctors.
 Though older athletes are generally very healthy they may put themselves at risk for heart problems.